Contact us if you have any questions about buying real estate

 Naturally, demand is also reflected in the price per square meter: the more popular the district, the higher the purchase price.
 As Munich real estate prices have been at record levels since 1950 and Munich is one of the most expensive cities in Germany in this respect, properties in all districts are in high demand.

 If you look at rental prices for apartments at the beginning of 2025, these five districts in particular are at the top: Altstadt-Lehel, Maxvorstadt, Ludwigsvorstadt-Isarvorstadt, Schwabing (including Schwabing-West) and Au-Haidhausen.
-In all of these districts, net cold rents of around €23 to €26 per square meter can be expected for apartments in Munich in 2024, broken down by district (in euros per square meter)
+In all of these districts, net cold rents of around €27 to €29 per square meter can be expected.

 The rise in financing costs means that many prospective property buyers are still finding it difficult to afford to buy their own home or condominium.
 The financial strength of potential buyers is subdued, and with it the number of purchase inquiries, although the basic demand remains strong.
 Accordingly, the diligence of a market expert with many years of experience, such as Mr. Lodge, is important in determining a sales price in line with the market.